dzeidman/webhook-skills-lab/README.md

-# webhook-skills-lab
+# Webhook Skills Lab - bbDevDays November 2021

-Contains the Postman endpoint collection associated with the bbDevDays November drop in
+## Contains the Postman endpoint collection associated with the bbDevDays November drop in

-Download the main Skills lab.postman_collection.json file to import a collection into Postman.
+1. Download the main Skills lab.postman_collection.json file to import a collection into Postman.

-Once you have done that go to the top level of the collection and update the variable values to represent your project
+2. Once you have done that go to the top level of the collection and update the variable values to represent your project